 If you’re aiming to grow healthy plants, you might want to consider adding biostimulants to your growing routine.
-While you might know that you need to supply your plants with required nutrients, you might not know that the nutrients you supply might not be fully utilized by your plants.
+You might know that you need to supply your plants with required nutrients.
+However, you might not know that plants might not be fully utilize these nutrients.

-Biostimulants are a category of substances that work to increase nutrient uptake and utilization in plants.
+Biostimulants are a category of substances that work to increase nutrient uptake and use in plants.
 They also improve plant quality and stress tolerance to weather, pests, and diseases.

-Biostimulants are called by other names including plant conditioners, bioactivators, and bio enhancers.
-They consist a range of substances including humic acids, microbial inoculants, fulvic acids, and seaweed extracts.
+People call biostimulants by other names including plant conditioners, bioactivators, and bio enhancers.
+They consist a range of substances including:

 As research around these substances grows, more products are becoming available to growers.
 You can apply these substances in their raw form or as a component of a fertilizer mixture.
-They can be applied at various points of plant growth, from seeds to mature plants.
+They’re effective at various points of plant growth, from seeds to mature plants.
 Continue reading to learn more about each of these materials.

 Definition of Biostimulants